 Lessons that generalise to other social media agencies running Instagram or similar mobile-first platforms at scale:

-• Carrier diversity matters across accounts, not within a single account.
-Spreading 40 accounts across 5 carriers reduces the chance that any single carrier's ASN getting flagged takes down the whole portfolio.
+- Mobile IP diversity matters across accounts, not within a single account.
+Spreading 40 accounts across a wide range of distinct mobile IPs reduces the chance that any single IP range getting flagged takes down the whole portfolio.

 About Databay Mobile Proxies

-Databay operates 800,000+ real 5G/4G mobile proxy IPs across 77+ mobile carriers in 155+ countries.
+Databay operates 800,000+ real 5G/4G mobile proxy IPs across 155+ countries.
 Features relevant to social media agency workloads:

 Learn more: Mobile Proxies · Mobile Pricing · Best Mobile Proxies for Instagram Guide · Social Media Management with Proxies